SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 >**Note:** Before following the steps in this article, be sure to [Set up your development environment](../../set-up-your-development-environment).
 Notice that extensions are currently **ONLY** available from Office 365 developer tenants.

+>**Note:** Currently ListView Command Set Extension can only be debugged with the modern experience in classic SharePoint sites.
+Please ensure that you use a classic team site with modern list experience for the testing.

 ## Create an extension project
 Create a new project directory in your favorite location.